Wasserstein Contrastive Representation Distillation: Experiments

 We perform an additional ablation study on the weight of the $\Lcal_{\text{LCKT}}$ loss term (\emph{i.e.}, $\lambda_2$ in (\ref{eq:wcord})).
 We adjust $\lambda_2$ from $0$ to $0.2$, and set $\lambda_1=0.8$, which is the same as in CRD for fair comparison.
 Results are summarized in Table \ref{tb:cifar100_ablation}.
 The standard deviation (Std) is reported based on 5 runs.
 We observe that: ($i$) when $\lambda_2=0.05$, ResNet-8x4 performs the best; and ($ii$) WCoRD can consistently outperform GCKT and CRD methods, when $\lambda_2\in(0,0.2]$.

-\textbf{Experiments on ImageNet} We also evaluate the proposed method on a larger dataset, ImageNet~\citep{deng2009imagenet}, which contains $1.2$M images for training and $50$K for validation.
+\textbf{Experiments on ImageNet}\, We also evaluate the proposed method on a larger dataset, ImageNet~\cite{deng2009imagenet}, which contains $1.2$M images for training and $50$K for validation.
 In this experiment, we use ResNet-34~\cite{he2016deep} as the teacher and ResNet-18 as the student, and use the same training setup as in CRD~\cite{tian2019contrastive} for fair comparison.
-Top-$1$ and Top-$5$ error rates (lower is better) are reported in Table ~\ref{tb:imagenet}, showing that the WCoRD+KD method achieves the best student performance on the ImageNet dataset.
-The relative improvement of WCoRD over CRD on Top-1 error is $44.4\%$, and the relative improvement on Top-5 error is $23.08\%$.
-Such significant improvement on a large dataset like ImageNet demonstrates the scalability of our method.
+Top-$1$ and Top-$5$ error rates (lower is better) are reported in Table~\ref{tb:imagenet}, showing that the WCoRD+KD method achieves the best student performance on the ImageNet dataset.
+The relative improvement of WCoRD over CRD on Top-1 error is $44.4\%$, and the relative improvement on Top-5 error is $23.08\%$, which further demonstrates the scalability of our method.